chembl/eodc_code_examples/README.md

-# eodc_examples
+# EODC Examples
-Source code for code snippets sumbitted to the Expert Opinion on Drug Discovery
+This repository contains a source code of code spippets included in the publication entitled: "Using ChEMBL web services for building applications and data processing workflows relevant to drug discovery" sumbitted to the Expert Opinion On Drug Discovery journal.
+For license please cosult the LICENSE file.